 In 2020, the chatbot successfully solved 18,000 customer contacts on 70 different topics.
 Working with the customer center, she had served over 300,000 clients, saving the company more than half a year of net time.
+In 2022, the results have been improved to 82,000 successfully solved customer contacts on 150 different topics and 800 problems.
+The chatbot had served over 560,000 clients, saving the company nearly a year of net time.
 At this point, Annika isn’t able to speak to customers herself, but that will most likely be the next step in the process.
 Elisa is looking forward to using the chatbot’s solution flows to implement voice synthesis in the near future, enabling Annika to answer customers’ questions vocally and guide them towards relevant solutions.

 “Certain interactions are better handled over the phone, others are more suited to live chat.
 It depends on the reason for contacting us in the first place.
 This will enable us to guide customers toward the channels that are best suited to help them,” Mailiis explains.

 The team views each project as part of a comprehensive system that provides business insights in order to solve customers’ issues.
 “We are moving in the direction of developing Annika into a cross-channel knowledgebase, which has proved to be useful for the business side, but also from a data science perspective, rewarding us with record breaking short launch times for new solutions,” Mailiis says.